gkerinel/dockerproject/README.md

 2)Ubuntu operating system installed in virtual machine.

-3)Connected to virtual device with SSH
+3)Connected to virtual machine with SSH

 4)A shell script to install the Docker has been created.

 #SET UP THE REPOSITORY
 #Update the apt package index and install packages to allow apt to use a repository over HTTPS: